Mokusatsu: Context

-"I think that the joint statement is a rehash of the Cairo Declaration.
-The government does not think that it has serious value.
-We can only ignore [] it.
-We will do our utmost to complete the war to the bitter end."

-Suzuki apparently recognized that the Potsdam declaration flagged an intention to end a war which, in logistical terms, Japan was no longer capable of sustaining.
-However Article 6 stated that the militarists would be stripped of their authority and power forever, and the Japanese army was resolutely opposed to its own thorough dismantlement, and heavy pressure was brought to bear on the Prime Minister therefore to have him reject the declaration.
+Suzuki apparently recognized that the Potsdam Declaration flagged an intention to end a war which, in logistical terms, Japan was no longer capable of sustaining.
+However Article 6 stated that the militarists would be stripped of their authority and power forever, and the Japanese army was resolutely opposed to its own thorough dismantlement, and heavy pressure was brought to bear on the Prime Minister to have him reject the declaration.